 Since then my purpose has been to put aesthetics into the world, make things better, cooler, funner (yep, not a word but it works here).
 To create good effects via the best of handcrafted luxury goods, fit for everyday use; That was something I could get behind for a lifetime.
 I’ve discarded the pretense of fancy things in exchange for the free-spirited functionality of tough & clever ones.
 For nearly 30 years my drive in this direction has remained steadfast.

-The more I do it, the better I get.
+The more I do, the better I get.
 I’ve got some polarizing views on life, I know that.
-They keep what I do simple and in my purpose in plain sight.
+They keep what I do simple and my purpose in plain sight.
 I’m in it to create an effect, to make the things that make others happy (or at least to get some rise out of them).
 The necessity of a thousand dollar lighter is an absurd question, but the pure joy of its luxury is an experience to relish.
 The degree to which an object can communicate or evoke a state of mind is a mark of its magnitude.
 Art is communication, and art has the ability to affect how you feel.
 Just as a work of art can uplift the spirit, so too can an everyday object bring joy well beyond its function.
 And if it does, it may well be art even if it looks like a key chain.
 I think it’s a noble purpose creating goods wrought for beauty, pleasure and the purpose of uplifting the spirit.

 I'm so glad you’ve found GOOD ART, now be sure to tell only your most favorite friends, and then again only those who are pirates.
 Only the true pirate has the insouciance and moxie to trade a fortune for a trinket, and they’re the sort who squeeze pleasure from the finest details of life.
 I’ve had a 30-year education turned lifestyle of making things, traveling, riding motorbikes, spending time with good people, eating & drinking the world over.
 It’s been a long strange trip for sure and I’m blessed to be on this ride.
 I'm so happy you're here.